by Dr J Floor Anthoni (2005)

 Pomacanthus imperator, emperor angelfish.

-a loud drumming sound when alarmed.
+Makes a loud drumming sound when alarmed.

-Pomacentridae - damselfishes, humbugs anemonefishes & scalyfins:
+Pomacentridae - damselfishes, humbugs, anemonefishes & scalyfins:

 deep rounded compressed bodies with rounded rear fins and forked tails.